From Bi-Level to One-Level: A Framework for Structural Attacks to Graph Anomaly Detection: Experiments

-For datasets in Tab.~\ref{table-datasets}, we analyze the structural poisoning attacks against $\mathsf{OddBall}$ with the first six datasets.
-We determine our target set by sampling 10 target nodes from the top-$50$ nodes based on $\mathsf{AScore}$ (From now on we denote anomaly score as $\mathsf{AScore}$ for simplicity) rankings.
-For each experiment, we sample target nodes 5 times individually and report the mean values to measure the efficacy of the structural attack on $\mathsf{OddBall}$.
-For structural attack (add/delete edges) on node anomaly detection, we aim to minimize the $\mathsf{AScore}$ sums for target set $V$ under different budget constraints.
-We determine the max budget $B$ for each case by the convergence of $\mathsf{AScore}$ for the three structural attacks.
-We stop attacking until the changes of $\mathsf{AScore}$ saturated.
+We explore the attack efficacy against the unsupervised FeXtra-based GAD system with the first six datasets.
+We set the target nodes by random sampling $10$ nodes from the top-$50$ nodes based on the descending order of the anomaly score ($\mathsf{AScore}$).
+For each trial, we randomly sample the target node set $5$ times respectively and provide the mean values of the sum of $\mathsf{AScores}$ for the target set under varying attacking powers to quantify the attack effectiveness.
+We end the attacking procedure until the changes of the mean $\mathsf{AScores}$ are saturated.

 We explore the structural poisoning attacks against the $\mathsf{LGCN}$ with the last three datasets in Tab.~\ref{table-datasets}.
 We synthetically inject structural anomalies into these datasets and flag the perturbed nodes as anomalous.
-Referring to \cite{skillicorn2007detecting}, we randomly choose some nodes in the clean graph and inject cliques to make them fully connected.
-We split the dataset into training and testing part, the ratio of training to testing is $9:1$.
-We split the dataset $5$ times and report the mean AUC scores for model comparison.
+Referring to \cite{skillicorn2007detecting}, we randomly sample some nodes in the clean graph and inject cliques to make them fully connected.
+We randomly split the graph data into training and testing parts, and the ratio of training to testing is $9:1$.
+We split the datasets $5$ times and report the mean AUC scores for model comparison.